With over 35 years legal practice in major firms, Bill has extensive experience in high value commercial property transactions and inbound investment.

 This includes market leading retail, residential, commercial and resort development and investment projects, Overseas Investment Act advice and applications, and the structuring and financing of the appropriate legal entities for such projects.

-Bill is recognised as a Band 1 lawyer in Chambers Asia Pacific 2020.
+Bill is recognised as a Band 1 lawyer by Chambers Asia Pacific 2021.